 - Couscous or crusty bread

-How To Make Hairy Bikers Chicken Tagine
+How To Make Chicken Tagine

 - Sauté the onions: Heat 1 tablespoon of olive oil in a large casserole dish or tagine pot over a medium heat.
-Add the sliced onions and cook gently for 8-10 minutes until they are soft and translucent.
+Add the sliced onions and cook gently for 8-10 minutes until soft and translucent.

 - Add fresh herbs: Just before serving, stir in the chopped fresh coriander and parsley.
 Season to taste with salt and pepper.

-Hairy Bikers Chicken Tagine Nutrition Facts
+Nutrition Facts

 - Calories: 520 kcal